Cannibalism in popular culture

 Cannibalism, the act of eating human flesh, is a recurring theme in popular culture, especially within the horror genre, and has been featured in a range of media that includes film, television, literature, music and video games.
 Cannibalism has been featured in various forms of media as far back as Greek mythology.
 The frequency of this theme has led to cannibal films becoming a notable subgenre of horror films.
 The subject has been portrayed in various different ways and is occasionally normalized.
 The act may also be used in media as a means of survival, an accidental misfortune, or an accompaniment to murder.
 Examples of prominent artists who have worked with the topic of cannibalism include William Shakespeare, Voltaire, Bret Easton Ellis, and Herschell Gordon Lewis.

-In literature, film, and television

 As a cultural norm

 Many works in popular culture depict groups of people for whom cannibalism is a cultural norm.

 Film

 Many horror films, known as cannibal films, have exploited the theme of cannibal tribes.
 This subgenre experienced a period of popularity through the work of Italian filmmakers in the 1970s and 1980s.
 These films commonly concern the discovery of cannibalistic tribes by documentary filmmakers or anthropologists.
 The first major film of this type was Umberto Lenzi's Il Paese del Sesso Selvaggio ("The Man from the Deep River", 1972).
 Later filmmakers followed, and the genre reached its peak in the cannibal boom of 1977 to 1981.
 The best known of these films was Ruggero Deodato's influential Cannibal Holocaust (1980).
 Considered one of history's most gruesome movies, Cannibal Holocaust was commonly believed to be a snuff film, and Deodato was brought to trial on suspicion of having killed his actors.
 Other genre films include Ultimo mondo cannibale (1977) and Cannibal Ferox (1981).

 Later horror films to feature cannibal groups include The Hills Have Eyes series, with its clan of cannibalistic savages, and the cannibalistic mountain men of Wrong Turn and its sequels.
 The film Como Era Gostoso o Meu Francês (How Tasty Was My Little Frenchman, 1971), by Nelson Pereira dos Santos, details the alleged cannibalistic practices of the indigenous Tupinamba warrior tribe against French and Portuguese colonizers in the 16th century.